JaruSunIndigo/Aether.Extras/README.md

 # Aether.Extras
-Content Importers and Shaders for and [Kni](https://github.com/kniengine/kni) framework.
+Content Importers and Shaders for [Kni](https://github.com/kniengine/kni) framework.

+note: For the [MonoGame](https://github.com/MonoGame/MonoGame) libraries, download the .zip files from release v1.1 or v1.0.

 ## Content Importers